 Responsible Conduct of Research Course

 Requirements for Instruction in the Responsible Conduct of Research (RCR)

-As illustrated in the NOT-OD-10-019 accessible within the NIH Requirements for Instruction in Responsible Conduct of Research, the policy and requirements apply to all NIH Institutional Research Training Grants, Individual Fellowship Awards, Career Development Awards (Institutional and Individual), Research Education Grants, Dissertation Research Grants, or other grant programs with a training component that require instruction in responsible conduct of research as noted in the Funding Opportunity Announcement.
-More information on NSF requirements on RCR instruction can be found at NSF's Grantee Standards Guide.
+As illustrated in the NOT-OD-10-019 accessible within the NIH Requirements for Instruction in Responsible Conduct of Research, the policy and requirements apply to all NIH Institutional Research Training Grants, Individual Fellowship Awards, Career Development Awards (Institutional and Individual), Research Education Grants, Dissertation Research Grants, or other grant programs with a training component that requires instruction in responsible conduct of research as noted in the Funding Opportunity Announcement.
+More information on NSF requirements on RCR instruction can be found in the NSF's Grantee Standards Guide.

 Goals of the RCR Course